 - Increased hours of dance and singing instruction

-Courses will be delivered in three basic formats: Online, Hybrid, and In-Person.
+Courses will continue to be delivered in three basic formats: Online, Hybrid and In-Person.
 Online and Hybrid courses are designated as such on Compass; if there is no notation in the Course Description, the class is considered In-Person.

 Examples of Online classes:

 - All singing coursework will be online.
 That includes Private Vocal Instruction and group singing classes such as TH 144 Musical Theater Theory and Application and TH 220 Acting: Scene to Song I.